JamesIves/github-sponsors-readme-action/README.md

           folder: '.'
 ```

-You'll also need to the following `<!-- sponsors -->There are no sponsors in this tier<!-- sponsors -->` in your `.md` file so the action knows where to place the data.
+You'll also need to the following `<!-- sponsors --><!-- sponsors -->` in your `.md` file so the action knows where to place the data.

 ```md
 # Awesome Project